-- The binomial model is a random walk in disguise. - Consider a particle on the integer line, $0, \pm 1, \pm 2, \ldots$ - In each time step, it can make one move to the right with probability p or one move to the left with probability 1-p. - This random walk is symmetric when p = 1/2. - Connection with the BOPM: The particle's position denotes the cumulative number of up moves minus that of down moves.
+- The binomial model is a random walk in disguise. - Consider a particle on the integer line, $0, \pm 1, \pm 2, \ldots$ - In each time step, it can make one move to the right with probability p or one move to the left with probability 1 - p.

+- This random walk is symmetric when p = 1/2.

+• Connection with the BOPM: The particle's position denotes the total number of up moves minus that of down moves up to that time.